How to Fix a Slow Computer (Desktop PC & Laptop)

 The sfc /scannow command will now scan all protected system files, and will try to replace corrupted files with a cached copy.

-Note!
-Do not close the Command Prompt window until the verification is 100% complete.
+Note: Do not close the Command Prompt window until the verification is 100% completed.

 The scan results will be shown after this process is finished.